PLHC/order-book/README.md

 **Using ordered map instead of linked lists:** the time complexity to insert an order in the orderbook is O(number of orders in Orderbook).
-By using a Map and a Linked List for each price in the Map, the performance would be improved as finding a price woudl then be logarithmic.
-Nevertheless the worst case being with all the orders at the same price, the time complexity is still O(number of orders in Orderbook).
+By using a Map and a Linked List for each price in the Map, the performance would be improved as finding a price would become logarithmic.
+Nevertheless, the worst case being with all the orders at the same price, the time complexity is still O(number of orders in Orderbook).